-If you can’t get enough free ice cream, sign up for Baskin-Robbins’ e-club.
+If you can’t get enough free ice cream, sign up for Baskin-Robbins’ Birthday Club.
 You’ll get a free scoop of ice cream on your birthday.
-If you join Cold Stone Creamery’s My Cold Stone Club, you’ll receive a coupon for a buy-one-get-one-free for your birthday.
+If you join Cold Stone Creamery’s My Cold Stone Club, you’ll receive a coupon for a buy-one-get-one-free creation for your birthday.

 37. Free Family Summer Camp

-Head to the nearest Bass Pro Shop to enjoy free family summer camp activities through July 22.
-Camps start at noon each Thursday, Saturday and Sunday.
+Head to the nearest Bass Pro Shop to enjoy free family summer camp activities through July 21.
+Camps start at noon each Thursday and Saturday, and at 1 p.m. on Sunday.
 Activities include free crafts, games and informative workshops for the whole family.